 - Dependents with insurance coverage other than the University plan may also use the health center.
 Insurance carriers will be courtesy billed.
 It is the responsibility of the patient to pay for any balance due.

 - Charges for Medicare-covered retirees will be submitted directly to Medicare.
 Please bring your card with you.

 - Express checkout by payroll deduction is available for your convenience.

 - We submit charges to insurance companies within the United States.
 Call (269) 387-4219 to learn if the health center will bill a specific carrier for you.

 Children aged 12 and over of enrolled students can be seen at the Health Center and have access to our many professional services.
 Health care for children requires a membership fee charged on the first professional visit to the health center each semester or session.
 Health care coverage runs from the first day of classes of one semester or session to the first day of classes the following semester or session.

 Children under 12 years of age

 Children under the age of 12 can be seen at private family practice pediatric offices throughout Kalamazoo.
-Pediatrics and Family Practice at Western Michigan University School of Medicine accepts new patients with Medicare, Medicaid, Blue Cross Blue Shield, or other commercial carriers as well as some HMOs.
+Pediatrics and family practice at Western Michigan University School of Medicine accept new patients with Medicare, Medicaid, Blue Cross Blue Shield, or other commercial carriers as well as some HMOs.